jbenite2/Operating-Systems/homework_B/Readme.md

 # Program Description
-As part of the Operating Systems class, more specifically in the topic of Race Conditions and Concurrency, we were challenged to solve the Reader Writer problem.
+As part of the Operating Systems class, more specifically in the topic of Race Conditions and Concurrency, we were challenged to solve the Reader-Writer problem.

 # Diagram
 I sketched up a simple diagram to explain what happens when there are multiple readers and one writer trying to access a shared resource.
 This dilemma can be solved using semaphores.